 Students are discouraged from bringing personal items to school such as toys, electronic devices, and large amounts of cash or valuable personal belongings.
+Apple/Smart watches are not permitted to be used during the school day.
+If it is seen to be used, the teacher will hold the item and return it to the parents.
 The school and its teachers take no responsibility for lost or stolen personal belongings.
-Apple/smart watches and similar devices are not permitted in the Lower School in Early Years to Grade 3.